About Michael Rosen

 - running workshops for teachers about poetry, reading, writing of all kinds, ‘reading for pleasure’ across whole school communities

 In any week, I might be doing all of these things!
 To tell the truth, I don’t really know what I’m doing tomorrow, unless I look in my diary to see.

-For people wanting a complete list of my books up to the end of 2017, I have compiled my own comprehensive bibliography which I try to keep up to date!
+For people wanting a complete list of my books, I have compiled my own comprehensive bibliography which I try to keep up to date!

 A list of Radio & TV Programmes I’ve made

 Here’s a Q&A with some children from Purbrook Infants School

 A short interview about green matters for the Guardian, The Green Room